Burglar Alarm Installation Cost

 If you feel confident in installing either a wired or wireless burglar alarm, you can do this for yourself.
 It will probably take about 6-8 hours and please make sure that you are certain of what you're doing when connecting the burglar alarm panel (or the sensors) to your mains electricity.

 If you later decide that you want your alarm to be monitored, you'll need to pre-plan.
 You'll need to buy an alarm panel that allows a monitoring function to be added.
 If it does not allow this, you will have to scrap your old alarm and replace it with a new one.
+This will mean you have spent out more on your burglar alarm costs overall.
+Speaking to an expert about all the options in advance and deciding on the best one for you could help to avoid this.

 Burglar alarms – frequently asked questions

-Investing in a burglar alarm system comes with a price tag but more than that, it's about protecting your family, your home, and your possessions.
+Investing in a burglar alarm system comes with a price tag but more than that, it's about protecting your family, your home and your possessions.
 Because every alarm system can be tailored to suit your exact needs, there are some questions installers get more than others and we've covered them in this section for you.

 Burglar alarms for sheds and other outbuildings?